background

 SOTP Formula

-Once the sum of each segment’s firm values has been determined, the remaining step is to subtract net debt and any non-operating assets or liabilities unrelated to shareholders in order to calculate equity value.
+Once the sum of each segment’s firm values (TEV) has been determined, the remaining step is to subtract net debt and any non-operating assets or liabilities unrelated to shareholders in order to calculate equity value, as mentioned in the prior section.

-Oftentimes, one of the first steps taken by a distressed company in immediate need of restructuring is to identify underperforming, non-core business segments – which could then be sold if a suitable buyer is found (i.e. distressed M&A).
+• Restructuring ➝ The SOTP can also be useful is restructuring, which refer to scenarios in which the company, or the “debtor”, is at risk of financial distress and becoming insolvent.
+Oftentimes, one of the first steps taken by a distressed company in urgent need of restructuring is to identify underperforming, non-core business segments.
+Those particular segments could be sold to increase the company’s liquidity, assuming a suitable buyer is found (i.e. distressed M&A) – albeit, a steep discount in the sale price is standard in such scenarios.

-Earlier-stage therapeutic assets, compared to those in the later stages of obtaining regulatory approval (or even commercialization), have a far lower probability of success and are therefore inherently riskier – contingencies that a properly built model must account for.
+Earlier-stage therapeutic assets, compared to those in the later stages of obtaining regulatory approval (or even commercialization), have a far lower probability of success and are therefore inherently riskier.
+Hence, a robust biotech SOTP model must account for such contingencies.

 Biotech SOTP

-The difficulty in compiling the required information can force broader assumptions to be used instead, which can cause these valuations to be less credible.
+• Reliance on Broad Assumptions → The difficulty in compiling the required information can force broader assumptions to be used instead, which can cause the valuation range output by the SOTP model to be less credible.

-SOTP valuations are often used when the target has several operating divisions in unrelated industries, each with different risk profiles (i.e. a conglomerate like Berkshire Hathaway).
+SOTP valuations are often used when the target has several operating divisions in unrelated industries, each with different risk profiles.
+For instance, a conglomerate like Berkshire Hathaway, which states the following business divisions in its annual report.

 Berkshire